jetli/awesome-yew/README.md

 - [Rquote](https://github.com/Altair-Bueno/rquote) - Rquote is a web application built using Rust and WebAssembly.
 It fetches Anime quotes from the Animechan API.
 [Live Demo](https://rquote.vercel.app/).
 - [yew-ssr-tide](https://github.com/zzy/yew-ssr-tide) - The example demonstrates Yew server-side rendering with tide & surf, it needs the **development version** of Yew.
 - [yew-ssr-actix-web](https://github.com/zzy/yew-ssr-actix-web) - The example demonstrates Yew server-side rendering with actix-web & reqwest, it needs the **development version** of Yew.
+- [PixelGuesser](https://github.com/tdooms/pixelguesser) - PixelGuesser is a real life party gam where players try to guess the contents of an image as quickly as possible.

 ## Templates